shobrook/stackexplain/README.md

 # wut

-**CLI that explains the output of the previous console command.**
+**CLI that explains the output of your last command.**

-Just type in `wut` and an LLM of your choice will explain what's in your terminal.
-You can use it to:
+Just type `wut` and an LLM will help you understand whatever's in your terminal.
+You'll be surprised how useful this can be.
+It's perfect for:

-- Understand and debug stack traces
+- Understanding stack traces
-- Decipher error codes
+- Deciphering error codes
-- Fix incorrect commands
+- Fixing incorrect commands
-- Summarize logs
+- Summarizing logs

 ![Demo](./demo.gif)